arcs-njit-edu/Docs/docs/MIG/job-submission-and-su-charges.md

 | 40G MIG |      `--gres=gpu:a100_40g:1 `      |

-!!! warning
+!!! note
-    Please note that MIGs are available in partition=`debug_gpu` and qos=`debug`.
-However, when you use a full GPU using `--gres=gpu:a100:1` use the partition `gpu` and qos `standard` or `low`.
-If you want to see a job script example of requesting a full GPU, please refer to the sample [GPU job scripts](../Software/slurm/index.md/#submitting-jobs-on-gpu-nodes).
+    If you want to see a job script example of requesting a full GPU, please refer to the sample [GPU job scripts](../Running_jobs/batch-jobs.md/#example-of-batch-job-slurm-script-gpu-nodes).

 ## Running Jobs with MIG